panaverse/learn-generative-ai/05_microservices_all_in_one_platform/03_microservices_all_in_one_platform/readme.md

 * **Kubernetes:** Managed Kubernetes services offered by cloud providers might have lock-in due to proprietary features or integrations.
 Using vanilla open-source Kubernetes on your own infrastructure offers more freedom.
 * **Serverless Containers:** By definition, serverless containers are tied to the specific cloud provider offering them.
-* **Other tools:** Docker, Terraform, FastAPI, PostgreSQL, and Kafka are generally less prone to vendor lock-in but might have dependencies on cloud-specific services depending on your deployment choices.
+* **Other tools:** Docker, Terraform, FastAPI, PostgreSQL, Github Actions and Kafka are generally less prone to vendor lock-in but might have dependencies on cloud-specific services depending on your deployment choices.

 **Overall:**